 Logs contain extremely valuable information.
 They can tell you what happened and when.
-It’s the why that is challenging.
+It’s the question why that is challenging.
 In log analysis, the problem is that none of the logs contain a message clearly stating something specific such as this: “Your website crashed due to an awfully-written database query.”

 That’s where centralized logging and log correlation comes into the picture.
 Being able to collect logs from all the various layers in your infrastructure and identify correlations between the different data sources is one of the reasons that the ELK Stack (Elasticsearch, Logstash and Kibana) is so popular.
 The stack allows you to ingest and store logs from multiple sources easily and then build visualizations and dashboards on top of the data.